Vegan Egg Salad (Tofu Egg Salad)

 • Celery: Adds a nice crunch and, in my opinion, makes this taste more reminiscent of the real deal.
 You can boost the flavor with 1/4 teaspoon celery seed as well, if you have some handy.

-• Lemon juice: To brighten up the flavor of the salad.
+• Lemon juice: Optional, to brighten up the flavor of the salad.

 Additional flavor-makers

-• Mustard: A classic addition to mayo-based salads.
-Dijon or yellow will both do the job.
+• Dijon mustard: A classic addition to mayo-based salads.
+Dijon mustard or yellow mustard will both do the job.

 • Turmeric: A pinch of this will impart an eggy yellow color without changing the flavor.
 It’s an optional (but fun) addition.

-• Black salt: This adds an eggy smell and flavor.
+• Black salt: This is the not-so secret ingredient that adds an eggy smell and flavor.
 Find it at your local Indian food market or online.

 How to Make Vegan Egg Salad

-1. Press your tofu: Use your favorite method to press your tofu for at least 30 minutes.
-I like to wrap mine in a clean kitchen towel and weigh it down with a cutting board and a few cans.
-Don’t skip this step unless you fancy a watery eggless salad!
+1. Press your tofu: Don’t skip this step unless you fancy a watery eggless salad!
+Pressing your tofu removes the excess moisture.
+Use your favorite method to press your tofu for at least 30 minutes.
+Nowadays I can’t live without my tofu press, but otherwise you can simply wrap the block of tofu in a clean kitchen towel (or paper towels) and weigh it down with a cutting board and a few cans.

 2. Chop & mash your tofu: I like to mash half of the block of tofu (to make the salad creamier and to somewhat mimic the texture of mashed egg yolks).
 Give the remaining half a rough, irregular chop like egg whites.